MichaelSinn/cream-soda/README.md

-# cream-soda
+# UofT Bootcamp Study Guide
-A study website where students can find resources as well as plan study times to meet with other students
+A study website where students can find resources for taking part in the UofT Bootcamp